 Your script should start to scrape the links at the starting-URL and continue from there.
 This starting-URL should be easy to change when running your script.
 Remember that we are going to examine your scraper against another server when grading your assignment.
 As mentioned before, from this URL your application/web scraper should be able to crawl all three applications by itself.
 The scraper should be able to scrape all information, analyze it and present a solution to the user in a good way.
-Of course there will be some points internally in the web sites where you will have to hardcode, but try to write it as general as possible (see examinations for more info).
+Of course, there will be some points internally in the web sites where you will have to hardcode, but try to write it as general as possible (see examinations for more info).

 The first web site is where the three friends are syncing their calendar.
-Each of the friends have their own page, where he/she can edit the information to let the others know what day of the weekend is free.
+Each of the friends has their page, where he/she can edit the information to let others know what day of the weekend is free.
 These pages are built with simple HTML and the task is to scrape the pages and analyze on what (if any) day(s) all three friends are free.
 The friends are only available to see each other on the weekends (Friday, Saturday, Sunday) so there is no need to handle other days.

 The cinema web site is a simple web site that displays the cinema's shows for the weekend.
 You can get which day and at which time a specific movie is running, and if it is fully booked or not.
 By analyzing the traffic between the client and the server you should be able to find a way to request this information and use it in your code, together with the data from the calendar site.
 Use the browser's inspector to analyze the traffic.

 The third web site is the three friends' favorite restaurant (the only one they visit..!).
-To see this site, you must login first.
+To see this site, you must log in first.
 For this you can use the credentials below:

 - username: zeke